xiaoli-dong/bioinfo_notebook/nanopore/linux_and_nanopore.md

 ![Screenshot from 2022-06-21 14-30-48](https://user-images.githubusercontent.com/52679027/174892486-3c303742-a0ff-4edd-b2ec-0056cdb9ed03.png)

 ## remove incorrectly installed nvidia and cuda toolkit
-Using the following commands to remove nvidia, and cuda toolkits
+If you mess up the nvidia and CUDA ToolKit installation, here is some of the commands to remove nvidia, and cuda toolkits before a reinstallation.

 ```
  sudo apt-get --purge remove "*cublas*" "*cufft*" "*curand*"  "*cusolver*" "*cusparse*" "*npp*" "*nvjpeg*" "cuda*" "nsight*"
  sudo apt-get --purge remove "*nvidia*"